influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/security.md

 For InfluxEnterprise Data Nodes, close all ports on each host except for port `8086`.
 You can also use a proxy to port `8086`.
 By default, data nodes and meta nodes communicate with each other over '8088','8089',and'8091'

-For InfluxEnterprise, [backups and restores](/enterprise_influxdb/v1.5/guides/backup-and-restore/) is performed from the meta nodes.
+For InfluxDB Enterprise, [backuping and restoring](/enterprise_influxdb/v1.5/guides/backup-and-restore/) is performed from the meta nodes.

 ### AWS Recommendations